-- a) All first-time students seeking their first degree (traditional and non-traditional, full-time and part-time) whose ACT English score is below 21 and ACT Composite score is below 23 or whose SAT Reading/Writing score is below 650 and SAT Total score is below 1200.
+- a) All first-time students seeking their first degree (traditional and non-traditional, full-time and part-time) whose ACT English score is below 21 and ACT Composite score is below 23 or whose SAT Total score is below 1200.
 Students transferring English composition requirements by means of AP, IB, or dual credit are exempt from placement testing. - b) Transfer students with fewer than 30 hours or those entering on probation.
 Non-probationary students transferring English composition requirements are exempt from placement testing. - c) Readmitted students with fewer than 30 hours, who did not previously take the placement tests or were exempted from those tests, or those re-entering on probation. - d) Students not enrolled in an educational institution for five years. - e) Students entering without SAT or ACT test scores.